-Development proposals which impact adversely on the following wildlife corridors (shown in Figure 10) must demonstrate that they will not harm their integrity and effectiveness:
+Development proposals which impact adversely on the following wildlife corridors (shown in Figure 9) should demonstrate that they will not harm their integrity and effectiveness:

-- 1. from Great Glen Crematorium along the ancient track and hedge on upper Orchard Lane to Great Glen Community Wildspace at the confluence of Burton Brook with the River Sence, and - 2.
-The course the River Sence, and adjacent land, through the built- up area of Great Glen will be maintained and promoted to provide habitat connectivity across the Plan Area.
-Development proposals that affect a site of ecological value will be expected to conserve and enhance its significant features, species and habitats, and to apply the hierarchy of avoid, mitigate and compensate.
+1. from Great Glen Crematorium along the ancient track and hedge on upper Orchard Lane to Great Glen Community Wildspace at the confluence of Burton Brook with the River Sence, and

+2. The course the River Sence, and adjacent land, through the built- up area of Great Glen will be maintained and promoted to provide habitat connectivity across the Plan Area.

 Roof and wall construction in new development should conform to technical best-practice recommendations for integral bird and bat breeding and roosting sites.
 Security lighting in new development will be operated by intruder switching, not on constantly.
 Site and sports facility lighting will be switched off during 'curfew' hours between March and October, following best practice guidelines provided by The Wildlife Trusts.
 Maximum light spillage onto bat foraging corridors should be 1 lux.